philippinespire/pire_ssl_data_processing/README.md

 cp <source of files> spratelloides_gracilis/shotgun_raw_fq  # scp | cp | mv
 ```

-Also create a `README` in the `shotgun_raw_fq` dir with the full path to the original copies of the raw files and necessary decoding info to find out for which individual(s) these sequence files belong to.
+Now create a `README` in the `shotgun_raw_fq` dir with the full path to the original copies of the raw files and necessary decoding info to find out from which individual(s) these sequence files came from.

 This information is usually provied by Sharon Magnuson in species [slack](https://app.slack.com/client/TMJJ06SH0/CMPKY5C81/thread/CQ9GAAYGY-1627263374.002300) channel